-Please enter the details of your On-Site or Hybrid plan that correspond to the requirements listed above:

-The district will follow the ODE guidelines for enrollment.

-Teachers will take attendance for students who engage both online and in-person synchronously.

-Students who engage in Canvas on a daily basis will also be marked as engaging.

-CARE teams at the 6-12 level will be incorporated to assist to engage students/families who are not engaging.

-Advisory classes will continue to meet either every day or on Wednesday.

-Automated calls will go out to families of students who do not engage in classes.
+- The district will follow the ODE guidelines for enrollment. - Teachers will take attendance for students who engage both online and in-person synchronously. - Students who engage in Canvas on a daily basis will also be marked as engaging. - CARE teams at the 6-12 level will be incorporated to assist to engage students/families who are not engaging. - BH&W teams at the k-5 level will be incorporated to assist to engage students/families who are not engaging. - Advisory classes will continue to meet either every day or on Wednesday. - Automated calls will go out to families of students who do not engage in classes.